Pants on Fire (film): Plot

-After a conversation with a man practicing his baseball hits (who he later discovers was his baseball hero, Danny Kostas, getting over a slump), he tells everyone at the award ceremony the lies that he told and is disqualified.
-He and Ryan soon see all of his lies in the hall and run into an empty room where they saw the hippo.
-After Jack explains to the hippo that he told the truth and none of the lies went away, the hippo reveals itself to be his sister, Hannah, who was fed up with his lies and wanted to teach him a lesson.
+After a conversation with a man practicing his baseball hits (who he later discovers was his baseball hero, Danny Kostas, getting over a slump), Parker comes clean at the award ceremony and is disqualified, losing the scholarship.
+Despite telling the truth, he and Ryan soon see all of his lies in the hall, not having gone away.
+They run into an empty room where they saw the hippo and Parker confronts it over why the lies haven't gone away. the hippo reveals itself to be his sister, Hannah, who was fed up with his lies and wanted to teach him a lesson.
 She reveals that the lies were just actors and other people using special effects, and that they rehearsed the plot for months.
 They soon reconcile, but Jack's parents arrive and ground him by making him clean the whole garage.
 In the end, he finishes cleaning up the garage, finishes his punishment and learns his lesson about lying.

-He visits Jennifer, whom he has a crush on, to apologize and promises he will never lie again for now.
-They soon take off in a limo to Fenway Park, compliments of Danny.
+He visits Jennifer to apologize and promises he will never lie again for now.
+They soon take off in a limo to Fenway Park, with the compliments of Danny.